longwei66/flightR/README.md

 > Data included in City Database : City basic: Name, IATA, ISO-2 related country / Location data: Latitude, Longitude, Timezone, GMT offset, Geoname ID / Translations: Translations of the city name (when available).

+#### Countries API `flightR::getAEcountries()`

+> The country database contains all countries and regions in the world.
+This global country database can be downloaded as an excel, csv or sql file or you can connect to it through our API system.
+Using the API subscription, clients will automatically receive the updates as we continue to improve our data.
+Clients who choose to download the data will receive mayor updates automatically by mail.
+Download the free country database sample to check if it contains the information you are looking for and then decide either to download or connect to the API.
+The central focus for Aviation Edge is to gather data and keep it actual so that the clients are able to focus on using the data in their software.

+> Data included in Country Database : Country basic: Name and Name translations, IATA, ISO-2, ISO-3, Numeric / Currency: Name of currency and Code of currency / Location data: Continent, capital, neighbours / Other: Prefix of phones, Popularity, Languages spoken.

 ## Opensky Network API

 ### Overview